Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Instruction Tuning

-\paragraph{Evaluation and Decoding.} We use few-shot prompting to evaluate the models.
+\paragraph{Decoding.} We use few-shot prompting to evaluate the models.
 Four exemplars are used in the prompts due to the maximum sequence length limit in GPT2.
 We use exemplars from the prompts used in \citet{wei2022chain}.
 See Appendix~\ref{app:math_prompt} for more information.
-The models are asked to generate 256 tokens for each prompt, and the accuracy is computed based on the final answer generated by the model.
-We do not validate the reasoning steps.
-Similar to intermediate fine-tuning experiments, we use greedy and self-consistency decoding.
-We repeat the evaluation three times with the latter and report the mean accuracy.
+We follow the same strategies for decoding as described in Section~\ref{sec:intermediate_fine_tuning}.